America: Is it a Christian Nation?

-This year, the ACLU’s target-of-choice is Neptune High School of Ocean Grove, NJ which has held their high school graduation for about seventy years in the Great Auditorium of Ocean Grove, NJ, a civic building that was built in 1894 by the Ocean Grove Camp Meeting Organization.
+In 2011, the ACLU’s target-of-choice was Neptune High School of Ocean Grove, NJ which held their high school graduation for about seventy years in the Great Auditorium of Ocean Grove, NJ, a civic building that was built in 1894 by the Ocean Grove Camp Meeting Organization.
 This organization is Methodist in orientation and arose out of the camp meeting movement in the nineteenth century.
-Neptune High School finds themselves in the sights of the ACLU because the civic building in which they will be holding graduation exercises has a twenty-foot cross on the outside and religious displays inside.
+Neptune High School found themselves in the sights of the ACLU because the civic building in which they were to hold graduation exercises has a twenty-foot cross on the outside and religious displays inside.

 Then there's the city of Republic, MO who had on their official seal, a fish.
 Well, the fish was an early symbol of Christianity and the ACLU said that it was unconstitutional, that it violated the separation of church and state.
 The ACLU won on this one and the city had to spend thousands of dollars to remove the fish from their city’s seal.

 The ACLU takes actions like these, claiming that America is not a Christian nation, but a secular one.
-According to them, America’s founding fathers were deists who tried to create a pluralist nation where Christianity held no special status.
+According to them, America’s founding fathers were deists who created a pluralist nation where Christianity held no special status.
 Their removal of religious symbols, they say, is compatible with America’s identity as a religiously pluralistic and secular nation.